benjymous/annotations/sandman/sandman.24.md

 writer writes Order and Chaos in different and incompatible ways.
 (The major portion of the mythology of Order and Chaos was established by Martin Pasko in Dr. Fate, then completely abrogated by JM deMatteis.
-Barbara Kesel, Keith Giffen, Paul Kupperburg, William Messner-Loebs, and Grant Morrison have also c ontributed in comics.
+Barbara Kesel, Keith Giffen, Paul Kupperburg, William Messner-Loebs, and Grant Morrison have also contributed in comics.
 DC's Lords of Order and Chaos go back to More Fun Comics#55 (first appearance of Doctor Fate).
 The script suggests blurred photocopies of fractal images for panels representing Chaos, which I don't think Kelley used.
 We may note, however, that Chaos appears to be Order as seen through a funhouse mirror.